 My point with these three is revenue streams, site traffic, and engagement can dramatically affect your income.
 A blogger may be doing few sponsored posts, but getting a higher rate than her peers because of their engagement or traffic.
 A blogger may focus on Instagram and do several low-rate sponsored posts finding that is easy and lucrative.
 Another blogger may not do much with Instagram and focus on their blog and newsletter audience.
 Therefore, it's really hard to tell how much money a blogger is making just by number of followers or number of sponsored posts.

-How Does This Affect You as a Blog Reader?
+How Does Website Monetization Affect You as a Reader?

 Vote with your wallet, and your fingers.
 If you like an influencer, like their content.
 Engage.
 Leave comments.
 Share it.
 Click on their links.
 Tell your friends.
 Companies are becoming much better about recognizing fake followers and engagement.
 They would far rather see real people interested than just that influencer’s friends.
 And also, engagement is super motivating to an influencer.
 They realize they’re not sharing to a vacuum, and they get to better understand you and create the content you want.